How to stay fit if you develop sciatica

 - Pace yourself.
 You might have been a marathon runner prior to the onset of your sciatica, but to avoid overexerting your body and aggravating the condition, it is important to pace yourself.
 Start slowly with exercises and stop if you don’t feel up to continuing.
 Pushing yourself through pain might worsen your condition.

 - Hire a trainer.
 Although not everyone can afford it, working with a trainer just a few times a month can help you avoid worsening your condition because he or she can help you maintain proper form while exercising.
 A trainer who has experience in working with people with sciatica can be even more helpful.

 - Meet with a physical therapist.
 Physical therapy is a great option for people with sciatica since physical therapists are specially trained to help people recover from injuries by improving mobility and relieving pain.
 This is done through various exercises that help strengthen muscles and reduce pressure off the spine.

 When you have sciatica, it may feel as though you will never find pain relief.
 The good news is that the majority of patients with sciatica do find improvement of their symptoms over time.

 Find treatment for sciatica

-At Laser Spine Institute, our minimally invasive spine surgery offers a safer and effective alternative to traditional open neck and back surgery.
-Performed on an outpatient basis, our surgery uses a small incision during surgery, thanks to our specialized, advanced techniques.
+At Laser Spine Institute, our minimally invasive spine surgery offers a safer and effective alternative to traditional open spine surgery.^ Performed on an outpatient basis, our surgery uses a small incision that is muscle sparing.
 Patients may find relief through our decompression or stabilization surgery, depending on the cause and severity of their sciatica pain.